 Google AdSense is one of the oldest and largest running advertising networks still in existence.
-The performance and eCPMs of AdSense ads are tough to beat and the initial setup is also quite simple.
+The performance and eCPMs of AdSense ads are tough to beat, and the initial setup is also quite simple.
 With a lot of changes happening in the ad tech world, AdSense continues to maintain its pace and innovate at the same time.
-In this article, we look at the Google AdSense CPM Rates for 2018 along with the average CPM rates and earning model of the network.
+In this article, we look at the Google AdSense CPM Rates for 2018, along with the average CPM rates and earning model of the network.
 Over the years, we have seen many ad units coming up like in-article ads, in-feed ads, auto ads, and more.
-Here, we tried to discuss the CPM rates for these units to see if they are a right fit for your website or not.
+Here, we tried to discuss the CPM rates for these units to see if they are the right fit for your website or not.

 - 1 Brief of the Company

 - 5 Google AdSense CPM Rates for 2018: Overview

 - 6 AdSense CPM Rates for Display Ads 2018

 - 7 AdSense CPM Rates for Link Ads